japila-books/apache-spark-internals/docs/executor/Executor.md

-= Executor
+# Executor

-Executor is a process that is used for executing xref:scheduler:Task.adoc[tasks].
+Executor is a process that is used for executing scheduler:Task.md[tasks].

-Executor _typically_ runs for the entire lifetime of a Spark application which is called *static allocation of executors* (but you could also opt in for xref:ROOT:spark-dynamic-allocation.adoc[dynamic allocation]).
+Executor _typically_ runs for the entire lifetime of a Spark application which is called *static allocation of executors* (but you could also opt in for ROOT:spark-dynamic-allocation.md[dynamic allocation]).

-Executors are managed by xref:executor:ExecutorBackend.adoc[executor backends].
+Executors are managed by executor:ExecutorBackend.md[executor backends].

 Executors <<startDriverHeartbeater, reports heartbeat and partial metrics for active tasks>> to the <<heartbeatReceiverRef, HeartbeatReceiver RPC Endpoint>> on the driver.

 .HeartbeatReceiver's Heartbeat Message Handler image::HeartbeatReceiver-Heartbeat.png[align="center"]

-Executors provide in-memory storage for RDDs that are cached in Spark applications (via xref:storage:BlockManager.adoc[]).
+Executors provide in-memory storage for RDDs that are cached in Spark applications (via storage:BlockManager.md[]).

 When started, an executor first registers itself with the driver that establishes a communication channel directly to the driver to accept tasks for execution.